 - brand, model, serial number and weight of the insured drone(s)

 - insurance coverage of at least THB 1 million (approx. EUR 30,000)

 Before the Corona pandemic, you had to go to one of the NBTC offices to register.
 Fortunately, this process has finally been digitized, so you can at least prepare this step before your trip to Thailand.

 First you create an account here.
 After your email address has been confirmed, you can enter your contact details and your address in Thailand.
-However, for the actual registration of your drone, a photo of your entry card is required, which you will receive upon arrival.
+However, the actual registration of your drone requires a photo of the entry stamp you receive in your passport upon arrival.
 Therefore, you can only complete the NBTC registration in the country.

 If you fail to register with the NBTC and are caught by the police, you could face up to five years in prison or a fine of 100,000 THB (approx. 3,000 euros).

 You have to register your drone with the CAAT if it has a camera/recording equipment or – if it does not have recording equipment – weighs more than 2 kg.

 You can only register with the CAAT once you have the approval of the NBTC.
 Since summer 2018, registration has been possible via the online platform uav.caat.or.th.

 The relevant fields have been translated into English so that you should be able to fill out the forms quite easily.
 You will have to provide a lot of personal information during the process.
 In addition, you have to upload a signed self-declaration, a picture of the drone with the serial number on it and proof of your drone insurance.
 In addition, the CAAT requires a copy of your passport with the entry stamp.
 Several of our readers received rejections due to the lack of proof of entry.
 This means that you can only register once you have already entered the country.